Benjikuo/Digital-Happy-Birthday-Card/README.md

 - link: [https://benjikuo.github.io/Digital-happy-birthday-card/](https://benjikuo.github.io/Digital-happy-birthday-card/)

 **Or run locally**
-1. Download or clone the repository.
+1. Download or **clone** the repository.
-2. Doubble click to open index.html in any browser.
+2. Doubble click to open **index.html** in any browser.

 <br>

 ## 📜 License
 This project is released under the **MIT License**.
-You are free to use, modify, and share it for learning, personal projects or someone's birthday.
+You are free to use, modify, and share it for learning, personal projects or celebrating someone’s birthday.

 **Now you can celebrate birthday by a link. 🎉**